Could Not Load Files or Assembly System.Web.Helpers

 Could Not Load File or Assembly System.Web.Helpers

 You can definitely use the idea of System.Web.Mvc to solve Could Not Load File or Assembly System.Web.Helpers error too.
 Go through the steps above again and add some creativity to it especially in the References section.
 The System.Web.Helpers file is there.
 Open it and see if you can correct what is wrong from there.
 I believe you can solve it like that.
 Refer to the next related solution should incase all the ones above do not work.

-Could Not Load File or Assembly Microsoft.SqlServer.Management.Sdk.sfc
+Could Not Load Files or Assembly Microsoft.SqlServer.Management.Sdk.sfc

 How does this ‘could not load file or assembly Microsoft.SqlServer.Management.Sdk.sfc’ error take place?